Friday, December 16, 2011

 (There is no creator except Allah!)

 “The fires blazed furiously as the song began and then dimmed to smoldering embers, and the burning mountains trembled at the Holy Name.
 Now the tormented souls ceased their wailing to listen, for the name of God is not uttered in the pits.
-Then there was no other sound to be heard but his, and the song went on and on until the very foundations of Hell we
+Then there was no other sound to be heard but his, and the song went on and on until the very foundations of Hell were shaken, and the damned souls began to feel a spark of forbidden hope.

 “Surely Hell would have fallen into ruin had not Satan himself appeared, and begged the Sufi to depart.
 But the old man would not move, for he had walked many years on the Path of Love, and the Beloved’s Will was his will, whether it be paradise or eternal fire.”